December 13th, 2014

 ** Dernley did avail himself of an opportunity to witness personally the March 29, 1949, hanging of James Farrell.

 † A man named Harry Allen, from Manchester, would one day be dignified Britain’s Last Executioner.
-In the 1960s, Allen literally did conduct one of the two simultaneous last hangings in England, as well as the last in Scotland.
+In the 1960s, Allen literally did conduct one of the two simultaneous last hangings in England, as well as the last in Scotland and the last in Northern Ireland.
 However, Dernley’s counterpart in this execution is a different Harry Allen, from Birmingham.

 ‡ “As assistant your job will be to strap [the prisoner’s] ankles and get yourself off the trap; the number one will do everything else,” Dernley had been told at his training the year before.
 “If you’re still mucking about when he’s ready, the number one will tap you on the shoulder and then you don’t bugger about … you get off or go down — and it’s a nasty drop even if you haven’t got a rope round your neck.”